The Freedom Singers: Freedom Singers' connection to SNCC

 The Freedom Singers were intrinsically connected to SNCC, which was formed on April 16, 1960, in Raleigh, North Carolina, to organize against growing injustice and violence against black people.
 The group's main focus was to educate the black community about their basic freedoms, including the right to vote, and encourage the integration of "whites-only" territory.
 Cordell Reagon, one of the field secretaries of SNCC, was the founding member of the Freedom Singers.
 SNCC planned and funded the Freedom Singers' tours and paid the members ten to twenty dollars a week to work as field secretaries for the movement.
 These young field secretaries were usually "dropped off" in communities where they had to arrange for their own food and lodging.
-Often group members would stay with families,helping with chores and educating children.
+Often group members would stay with families, helping with chores and educating children.
 The original group disbanded in 1963; at that time SNCC executive secretary Jim Forman sent Matthew Jones to Atlanta to reorganize the group.
+The Albany Movement brought the original Freedom Singers, then the second group of Freedom Singers, which still included Charles Neblett of the original group.
+Finally, came the Freedom Voices, made up of field secretaries from SNCC.

 Notable venues and performances

 The highpoint of the Freedom Singers' career occurred in the spring and summer of 1963 when they appeared at the March on Washington, an event that drew 350,000 people.
-The Freedom Singers contributed to a live album for the Newport Folk Festival in 1963, where the group sang "We Shall Overcome" linking arms with Bob Dylan, Joan Baez, and Peter, Paul and Mary.
+The Freedom Singers contributed to a live album for the Newport Folk Festival in 1963, where the group sang "We Shall Overcome", linking arms with Bob Dylan, Joan Baez, and Peter, Paul and Mary.
 Also in 1963, the Freedom Singers recorded their only studio album for Mercury Records.

 The New York Times identified the Freedom Singers as "the ablest performing group" to emerge from a broad field of folk musicians.
 After recording one album for Mercury in 1963, the original group disbanded.